Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Construction of the polynomials and some of their properties

 The polynomials for $q_{\nu+2l+1}^{(\pm)}$ can be readily obtained with help of relation~\eref{3.2.0.1}.
-Remarkably the prefactor of the single summands is exactly the same as the one of the modified Laguerre polynomial $L_l^{(\nu)}$ when replacing the Hermite polynomials by monomials.
+Remarkably the prefactors of the single summands are exactly the same as the ones of the modified Laguerre polynomials, $L_l^{(\nu)}$, when replacing the Hermite polynomials by monomials.

 The limit $a\to0$ yields the generalized Laguerre polynomials,

 which is in agreement with Ref.~\cite{Kieburg:2011ct}.
 The large $a$ limit with fixed variables $\sqrt{n/a^2}z$ and $\sqrt{a^2/n}\mu_{\lt/\rt}$ is a product of two Hermite polynomials